Norfolk State visits North Carolina Central after Bryant’s 22-point game | WTOP News

 Durham, North Carolina; Monday, 9 p.m.
 EST

-BOTTOM LINE: Norfolk State takes on the North Carolina Central Eagles after Joe Bryant Jr. scored 22 points in Norfolk State’s 87-69 victory against the South Carolina State Bulldogs.
+BOTTOM LINE: Norfolk State faces the North Carolina Central Eagles after Joe Bryant Jr. scored 22 points in Norfolk State’s 87-69 victory over the South Carolina State Bulldogs.

-The Eagles have gone 4-1 at home.
-North Carolina Central ranks third in the MEAC shooting 32.7% from downtown, led by Kevin Crawford II shooting 50.0% from 3-point range.
+The Eagles are 4-1 on their home court.
+North Carolina Central is third in the MEAC with 13.4 assists per game led by Eric Boone averaging 4.0.

-The Spartans are 6-0 against conference opponents.
-Norfolk State is 5-3 against opponents over .500.
+The Spartans are 6-0 in MEAC play.
+Norfolk State is the best team in the MEAC scoring 14.0 fast break points per game.

-The Eagles and Spartans square off Monday for the first time in MEAC play this season.

-TOP PERFORMERS: Eric Boone is averaging 7.1 points, four assists and two steals for the Eagles.
-Randy Miller Jr. is averaging 14.7 points over the last 10 games for North Carolina Central.
+TOP PERFORMERS: Randy Miller Jr. is averaging 13.6 points for the Eagles.
+Justin Wright is averaging 13.3 points over the last 10 games for North Carolina Central.

 Bryant is scoring 16.5 points per game and averaging 5.0 rebounds for the Spartans.
-Jalen Hawkins is averaging 1.6 made 3-pointers over the last 10 games for Norfolk State.
+Jalen Hawkins is averaging 10.5 points and 2.9 rebounds over the last 10 games for Norfolk State.

 LAST 10 GAMES: Eagles: 5-5, averaging 66.4 points, 30.3 rebounds, 11.0 assists, 8.2 steals and 1.4 blocks per game while shooting 42.8% from the field.
 Their opponents have averaged 70.6 points per game.